-This information will be analysed by The Looked After Co-ordinator to identify individuals or groups of Looked After Children who are at increased risk of exclusion so early intervention can take place.
+This information will be analysed by The Designated Teacher to identify individuals or groups of Looked After Children who are at increased risk of exclusion so early intervention can take place.

 4. Strategies

 4.1 Curriculum

 If a Looked After Child appears to be having difficulties with the curriculum or to be failing to engage with it, this will be addressed as follows: